engeleph/Airbiome_Project/main/README.md

 Tip 3: Next to choosing the right sample_{NUMBER}.csv file you have to choose also the correct output directory!

 However, there are a great number of other possibilities, how to use nf-core/taxoprofiler. \
 At this part you should build a docker image for the followings parts.
+Move one folder back to the Dockerfile and build.
 For this run:

 ```
+cd ..
-docker build -f ../Dockerfile -t metagenomics_analysis .
+docker build -t metagenomics_analysis .
 ```
 After the docker image is built, open it with: